 There are many layers to teaching, from the lesson itself to the planning, to planning to plan, to changing the plan, and so on.
 Spreadsheets and online files are good, but there’s still nothing quite like writing things by hand.
 So how do you make plans that work for you?

 A good planner lessens stress and makes planning fun.
 Not all planners are created equal.
-A good one is easy to use, has adequate spacing, and a layout that makes sense.
+A good one is easy to use, has adequate spacing, and a layout that makes sense and fits in your teacher bag.
 I’ve rounded up some of the best ones, to work for teachers of all personalities.
 From the basic to the advanced, you’re sure to find a planner to suit your needs.

 Best Planners for Teachers Reviews